-The FDACS, through its Office of Agriculture Water Policy, addresses water issues relating to agriculture and ecosystem restoration.
-The FDACS is responsible for addressing agriculture non-point source water pollution and for implementing Total Maximum Daily Loads (TMDLs) in water bodies and segments statewide.
-Lake Okeechobee is the first recipient of a TMDL in Florida and the FDACS has implemented a program in the Lake's basin to deal with agricultural non-point sources.
-The FDACS also plays an important role in the management of public lands through the Florida Forest Service (formerly the Division of Forestry).
-The Florida Forest Service is the lead managing agency on the Picayune State Forest (Southern Golden Gate Estates and Belle Meade) and is the state agency responsible for wildfire suppression and prevention and forest protection in south Florida.
+The FDACS also plays an important role in the management of public lands through the Florida Forest Service, which is the lead managing agency on the Picayune State Forest (Southern Golden Gate Estates and Belle Meade) and is the state agency responsible for wildfire suppression and prevention and forest protection in south Florida.

-Florida Department of Environmental Protection (FDEP) (\$98,163,615)
+Florida Department of Environmental Protection (FDEP) (\$84,711,405)

-The FDEP's non-CERP South Florida Ecosystem restoration priorities include implementation of the Everglades Forever Act, Restoration Strategies Regional Water Quality Plan (Restoration Strategies), and the Northern Everglades and Estuaries Protection Program (NEEPP; https://floridadep.gov/eco-pro).
-The Governor's Recommended FY 2019-2020 budget includes funding for the following programs: \$32,000,000 for Restoration Strategies and \$29,876,213 for the implementation of NEEPP and water storage projects that provide relief from discharges to the St. Lucie and Caloosahatchee rivers and estuaries.
+The FDEP's non-CERP South Florida Ecosystem restoration priorities include implementation of the Everglades Forever Act, Restoration Strategies, and the NEEPP. (https://floridadep.gov/eco-pro).
+The Governor's Recommended FY 2020-2021 budget includes funding for the following programs: \$32,668,382 for Restoration Strategies and \$47,043,022 for the implementation of NEEPP and water storage projects that provide relief from discharges to the St. Lucie and Caloosahatchee rivers and estuaries.
 The budget also includes \$5 million distributed through the FDEP to the SFWMD for Dispersed Water Management, a shallow water storage program initiated by the state that retains water on public and private lands providing local basin runoff relief.